bcampbell/glod/examples/glod/content/index.md

-### `content` dir
+## `content` dir

-Each file in the content dir is processed and rendered out to an .html file.

-The directory structure is preserved, and will be reflected in the rendered website.
+Each file `content` represents a single page.

 Page content files can be markdown (`.md`) or HTML (`.html`) files.

+They are processed through a template and rendered out to an `.html` file.

+Page-specific values can be defined in a front matter section.
+The front matter is denoted by `+++`.
+For example:

+    +++
+    title="Fancy blog post"
+    date="2011-02-05"
+    +++

+    Here is content for our fancy blog posting, in markdown.

+    ... blah blah ...

+The directory structure in `content` is preserved and will be reflected in the rendered website.

 HTML files are passed through the template engine, and can access variables.
 However the templates from the `templates` directory are /not/ available here.
 For example, you could generate an index page like this: